National Resistance Front of Afghanistan: Coalescence in Panjshir

-Following the Fall of Kabul, anti-Taliban forces, including former Vice President Saleh, moved into the Panjshir Valley, the only area of Afghanistan not controlled by the Taliban, in order to create a new resistance front.
+When the Taliban captured Kabul on 15 August 2021, anti-Taliban forces including those of Ahmad Massoud and Amrullah Saleh moved into the Panjshir Valley, the only area of Afghanistan not controlled by the Taliban.
+Saleh, citing provisions of the 2004 Constitution, declared himself the caretaker president of Afghanistan.
+Republican resistance against the Taliban was endorsed by Ahmad Massoud and former Afghan Minister of Defence Bismillah Mohammadi, as well as the Afghan embassy in Tajikistan including its ambassador Mohammad Zahir Aghbar.

 As of 17 August, the Panjshir Valley was—according to one observer—"under siege on all sides" but had not come under direct attack.
 Ahmad Massoud wrote in an op-ed to The Washington Post on 18 August 2021, calling for the rest of the world to help them, as he admits that ammunition and supplies will run out unless Panjshir can be supplied.
-Massoud has stated his desire to negotiate with the Taliban.
-Ali Maisam Nazary, spokesman for the resistance, said that the Taliban were overstretched after they seized control of Kabul.
+Massoud also stated his desire to negotiate with the Taliban.
+The resistance called for an "inclusive government" of Afghanistan; one of their objectives was speculated to be a stake in the new Afghan government.
+However, Hibatullah Akhundzada, the Taliban's leader, has effectively ruled out an inclusive government.
+Ali Maisam Nazary, head of foreign relations for the resistance, said that the Taliban were overstretched after they seized control of Kabul.

 On 17 August 2021, ethnic Tajik former soldiers of the Afghan National Army began to arrive in the Panjshir valley, with tanks and personnel carriers in support of the resistance.
-They regrouped in Andarab district, Baghlan after they escaped Kunduz, Badakhshan, Takhar, and Baghlan before moving to the safety of Panjshir.
+They regrouped in Andarab District after they escaped from elsewhere in Baghlan, Takhar, Badakhshan, and Kunduz, before moving to the safety of Panjshir.